Ninja 1550 Watt Review

-The Ninja 1550 Watt was one of the top models in this metric.
-While no particular dish we made with it was the absolute best of the bunch, it proved to be far more versatile than most other machines, as all of its food offerings were of an above average quality.
+The Ninja is one of the top-scoring models in this metric.
+While no particular dish was the absolute best of the bunch, it proved to be far more versatile than most other machines, as all of its food offerings were above average.

-Pretty much across the board the Ninja 1550 Watt cooked great food in our testing.
-Both its onion rings and tater tots came out golden brown with a nice crisp.
-Its doughnuts likewise had a great texture, with just a slight crunch on the outside and nice, fluffy insides.
+In our testing, the Ninja cooked great food across the board.
+Both its onion rings and tater tots came out golden brown, with a nice crisp.
+Likewise, the doughnuts had great texture, with just a slight crunch on the outside, and nice, fluffy insides.
 It also excelled at making chicken.
 Like all of the fryers we tested, it certainly couldn't replicate actual fried chicken, but it did cook a super tender chicken breast that had just a bit of a crispy skin.

-The one area where none of the fryers we tested excelled, including the Ninja 1550 Watt, was in making sweet potato fries.
-No model was able to get these fries truly crispy, but there were a few models that did noticeably better than the Ninja 1550 Watt in this arena.
-While we wouldn't' call this a weakness, as no model made really good fries, the Ninja 1550 Watt may not be the best choice if all you're looking for is a healthier way to make sweet potato fries.
+The one area where none of the fryers we tested excelled, including the Ninja, was in making sweet potato fries.
+No model was able to get these fries truly crispy, but there were a few models that did noticeably better than the Ninja — at least in this arena.
+While we wouldn't call this a weakness, as no model made exceptional fries, the Ninja may not be the best choice if all you're looking for is a healthier way to make sweet potato fries.

-Thanks to a clear interface, a well-designed frying basket, and a thoughtful range of cooking settings, the Ninja 1550 Watt earned one of the highest scores in our user friendliness testing.
+Thanks to a clear interface, a well-designed frying basket, and a thoughtful range of cooking settings, the Ninja earned one of the highest scores in our user-friendliness testing.

-This machine offers 4 different cooking settings: air fry, roast, reheat, and dehydrate.
-Within the air fry setting it offers a temperature range from 300˚ to 400˚.
-In our experience, these settings can accommodate pretty much any air frying recipes you'll find.
+This machine offers four different cooking settings: air fry, roast, reheat, and dehydrate.
+Within the air fry setting, it provides a temperature range from 300˚ to 400˚.
+In our experience, these settings can accommodate pretty much any air frying recipe you'll find.

-Despite having a number of settings, the Ninja still manages to make its operation pretty simple.
-Just push the dedicated button for one of the 4 cooking settings, set temperature and cooking time with the dedicated arrow buttons, press start, and you're off to the races.
+Despite having several settings, the Ninja still manages to make its operation relatively straightforward.
+Just push the dedicated button for one of the four cooking settings, set the temperature and cooking time with the dedicated arrow buttons, press start, and you're off to the races.

 Ease of Cleaning

-While the Ninja 1550 Watt certainly isn't difficult to clean, this is the one metric where it didn't earn a top score.
+While the Ninja certainly isn't difficult to clean, this is the one metric where it didn't earn a top score.

 Overall, cleaning this device is fairly painless.
 The frying basket doesn't tend to gunk up or hang on to grease too stubbornly, so there generally isn't any overly zealous scrubbing required.
-However, the crisping plate on the bottom of the basket has some smaller grooves and holes, as well as a small handle in the middle, that provide some places for gunk to hide.
-Thus, you do have to do a bit of extra precision scrubbing to make sure it gets totally clean.
+However, the crisping plate on the bottom of the basket has some smaller grooves and holes, as well as a small handle in the middle that provides some places for gunk to hide.
+Thus, you do have to do a bit of extra precision scrubbing to ensure it gets totally clean.

-The Ninja was essentially perfect in our temperature accuracy testing.
+In our temperature accuracy testing, the Ninja was essentially perfect.
 It locked our testing thermometers into nearly the exact temperature we set it to every time.
-If you're one that likes to experiment with recipes, or just one that values an accurate machine that will be more likely to replicate the same results over and over, this is the fryer for you.
+If you're one that likes to experiment with recipes or just one that values an accurate machine that is likely to replicate the same results over and over, this is the fryer for you.

-The Ninja 1550 Watt is fairly middle-of-the-road when it comes to price, yet offers top-notch performance, making it quite a good value.
-If you're looking to save some cash you can get comparable performance from other models for a bit less, but you do sacrifice some temperature accuracy.
+The Ninja is fairly middle-of-the-road when it comes to price, yet offers top-notch performance, making it quite a good value.
+If you're looking to save some cash, we have several models in our fleet that offer similar performance, though you will end up sacrificing some temperature accuracy.

-The Ninja 1550 Watt is one of the best dedicated air fryer we've tested, offering top-notch cooking performance, impressive temperature accuracy, and a good overall user experience.
+The Ninja Air Fryer is one of the best-dedicated air fryers we've tested.
+It offers top-notch cooking performance, impressive temperature accuracy, and a good overall user experience.

 — Max Mutter and Michelle Powell